ginajung/Big-Data-Projects-Spark-Mxnet-/README.md

-# EDA/ML to analyze Trending YouTube videos
+# Trending YouTube videos/ View Prediction

 - Dataset : a daily record of the top trending YouTube videos in numerous countries